Failures in compensation scheme for infected blood laid bare in report

 Writing in the 210-page report, Sir Brian said: “Trust has not yet been regained but instead has been further damaged and that people have been harmed yet further by the way in which they have been treated.”

-“Once again decisions have been made behind closed doors leading to obvious injustices.

-“It is not too late to get this right.
-We are calling for compensation to be faster, and more than that, fairer.”

-Speaking to people impacted by the scandal at an event in central London, Sir Brian said that “delay creates an injustice all of its own” as he highlighted “injustices” in the compensation scheme.
+Speaking to people impacted by the scandal at an event in central London, Sir Brian said that “delay creates an injustice all of its own”.

 He described how one man spent his dying days applying for compensation but died before he received it.